tstuttard/TaskRestApi/README.md

 I didn't get round to adding filtering or pagination.
 I wanted to show off dependency injection, inversion of control and how simple it makes prototyping and testing.
 This is a nice resource of different types of pagination: https://nordicapis.com/understanding-5-types-of-web-api-pagination/.
+I would have gone with limit/offset for simplicity.

 I wish I started throwing domain errors like I did for TaskAlreadyExists.
 Returning None in the TaskManager is the main cause of the mypy errors.
 Even having a TaskNotFound error, and adding an error handler for that would clean up the code a lot.
 This should be trivial to add, but I wanted to spend the last hour writing up my thoughts here.